 - Injury Prevention

 The Achilles tendon is located behind and above the heel.
-It joins the heel bone to the calf muscles, therefore allowing you to bend your foot downwards away from the ankle.
+It joins the heel bone to the calf muscles.
+Therefore allowing you to bend your foot downwards away from the ankle.
 In other words, an important part of your leg is the achilles tendon.
 This article will be about the symptoms and management of a ruptured achilles tendon.

-An Achilles tendon can be partially torn or completely ruptured.
-If it is a complete tear, it means that the calf muscles are no longer attached to the heel bone.
-A ruptured Achilles tendon can occur if the force and stress placed on the tendon is too great for the Achilles to tolerate.
+You can completely or partially tear your achilles tendon.
+Your calf muscle is not attached to your heel bone when you suffer a complete rupture.
+A ruptured Achilles tendon can occur if the force and stress placed on the tendon.
+This stress is too great for the Achilles to tolerate.
 Activities such as football, running, basketball, diving and tennis may cause a ruptured Achilles tendon due to the pushing off movement needed in a lot of these sports.

-If a ruptured Achilles tendon occurs, the patient may hear an audible ‘popping’ or snapping noise and will feel intense pain in the area.
-The majority of people who experience this form of injury often have difficulty walking after the injury occurs.
+If a ruptured Achilles tendon occurs, the patient may hear an audible ‘popping’ or snapping noise.
+You will feel intense pain in the area.
+However, the majority of people who experience this form of injury often have difficulty walking after the injury occurs.

 Patients develop a flat-footed walk or limp due to the fact that they are unable to push off the ground properly.
 Patients will often experience swelling around the ankle and heel bone.
 In cases where a complete rupture has occurred, patients may often feel a gap at the back of their heel bone.

 In the case of complete ruptures of the Achilles tendon, surgery is necessary.
 The recovery period can take up to 16 weeks depending on the patient’s progress.